MikaelGRA/InfluxDB.Client/README.md

 Do note, that if you use dynamic classes, user-defined enums and DateTimes as fields/tags are not supported, as there is no way to differentiate between a string and an enum/DateTime.

+Also note, if you want to use custom timestamp type or DateTimeOffset with this interface, you can use the generic IInfluxRow<TTimestamp> interface or DynamicInfluxRow<TTimestamp> class.

 Here's how to query from the database:

 ```c#